morgant/CU-SeeMe-OpenBSD/README.md

 ## OVERVIEW

-This is a faux CU-SeeMe webcam window for OpenBSD which I use for [my Twitch streams](https://twitch.tv/makkintosshu).
-It's just a wrapper around `mpv` which forces a small window size, custom title, and grayscale video from my USB webcam.
-It also includes some [mlvwmrc](https://github.com/morgant/mlvwmrc) styles to further mimic CU-SeeMe when running under the [MLVWM](https://github.com/morgant/mlvwm) X11 window manager.
+This is a faux [CU-SeeMe](https://en.wikipedia.org/wiki/CU-SeeMe) webcam window which I use for [my Twitch streams](https://twitch.tv/makkintosshu).
+It's just a wrapper around `mpv` which I developed under [OpenBSD](https://www.openbsd.org/) to show the video feed from my USB webcam while forcing a small window size, grayscale video, and a custom title.
+It also includes [mlvwmrc](https://github.com/morgant/mlvwmrc) styles to further mimic CU-SeeMe when running under the [MLVWM](https://github.com/morgant/mlvwm) X11 window manager.

 ## Installation